Custom AI Agents

 2. Multi-Step Planning

 Give an AI agent a complex goal like "Research competitors' pricing and update our pricing page," and it will break that into subtasks.
+For sales teams, this is exactly how AI SDR agents automate outbound prospecting from research to personalized outreach without human intervention.
 It searches the web for competitor pricing, analyzes the data, drafts the new pricing structure, and updates the page.
 You set the objective.
 The agent handles execution.

 3. Learning and Adaptation